SCREENING SAVES LIVES

 DID YOU KNOW?

 Most colorectal cancer deaths could be avoided if everyone aged 50 years and older underwent regular screening tests.

 It is a common misconception that colorectal cancer is a disease that primarily strikes men.
 Colorectal cancer affects men and women almost equally.

 More than 90% of the time, colorectal cancer can be effectively treated when diagnosed at its earliest stage through colonoscopy.

 Learn more about what is colorectal cancer.

 TYPES OF SCREENING TESTS

-According to the Canadian Cancer Society, screening or testing should be performed while the patient is feeling well to identify any abnormalities early before signs and symptoms of disease occur.
+According to the Canadian Cancer Society, colorectal cancer screening or testing should be performed while the patient is feeling well to identify any abnormalities early before signs and symptoms of the disease occur.

 The Canadian Task Force on Preventive Health Care (CTFPHC) has issued the following screening recommendations for adults aged 50 – 74 years who are not at high risk for colorectal cancer.
 These recommendations do not apply to those with previous colorectal cancer/polyps, Inflammatory Bowel Disease, signs/symptoms of colorectal cancer, history of colorectal cancer in one or more first-degree relatives or adults with hereditary syndromes related to colorectal cancer (e.g. Lynch Syndrome).